-The Legal Representative acts as the “legal face” of the company and is the signatory for all company operational activities; in turn they have the legal responsibility to ensure the good operation and standing of the company.
+In Latin America and the Caribbean, a legal representative acts as the legal face of the company and is the signatory for all company operational activities; in turn they have the legal responsibility to ensure the good operation and standing of the company.
+This exciting region has many opportunities for business, yet has some local differences to other areas which you should be aware of.

 In doing so the individual assumes certain personal legal liabilities and hence it is a position that is not taken lightly.
 For example, if a company fails to pay all of its the relevant corporate taxes and/or fails to act in good faith then the local authorities may chose to take legal action, civil and/or criminal against both the company as well as the legal representative directly.